docker/docs/datacenter/ucp/2.0/guides/user-management/index.md

 When users create services or networks with no label, those resources are only visible to them and administrator users.
-For a team of users to be able to see and edit the same resources, the resources needs to have the `com.docker.ucp.access.label` label applied.
+For a team of users to see and edit the same resources, the resources needs to have the `com.docker.ucp.access.label` label applied.

 ![](../images/secure-your-infrastructure-1.svg)